Mary Chadwick

-Mary Chadwick (died 1943) was a British nurse and psychoanalyst, characterized by Edward Glover as "the founder of child-analysis in Britain".
-A friend of the poet H. D., she analysed H.D. in 1931.
+Mary Chadwick (died 1943) was a British nurse and psychoanalyst, characterised by Edward Glover as "the founder of child-analysis in Britain".
+A friend of the poet H.D., she analysed their work in 1931.

 Life

 Chadwick was introduced to psychotherapy by the Medico-Psychological Clinic, receiving her first analysis there from Julia Turner.
 She delivered a paper on child analysis to the inaugural British Psychoanalytic Society meeting in 1919.
 In 1920 she accompanied James Strachey, Edward Glover and Ella Freeman Sharpe to Berlin, where she underwent analysis with Hanns Sachs.
 She started seeing children in therapy in 1922, and became an Associate Member of the BPAS in 1923.